singularity-code/scim-endpoint/README.md

 ## usage

-You can either choose to download the binaries or clone the project.
+You can either choose to **download the binaries or clone the project**.

 For spinning up a scim server from the [downloaded binary](https://bitbucket.org/wouter29/personify-scim-server/downloads/) :